Persil Service: Photo processing

 After Persil Service and Fujifilm teamed up, stores were outfitted with Fujifilm lab equipment.
 All stores contain a Fujifilm FP 363SC for fast processing of one-hour 35mm films rolls and a Fujifilm Digital Minilab Frontier 340, which allowed up to 900 customer photos to be processed per hour.
 The minilab was connected to a Fujifilm Smartpix digital terminal, located in the shop area which allows customers to print their own digital photos but at the same quality as other photos printed on a chemical printer.

 Other services

 Persil Service operated a key cutting service in most shops.
 The majority of these were for house keys only, but a small selection of shops had the equipment to craft copies of car keys.

 The company piloted a shoe repair service in some branches in the north of England in the first half of 2006.
-The pilot scheme ended and the service was not be adopted by the company.
+The pilot scheme ended and the service was not adopted by the company.
 However, shoe repairs were taken in by shops and sent away for repairs by a partnered company.

 A carpet cleaner hire service was available in most stores, in conjunction with Clantex Ltd. (previously Escort Elite).

 An unsuccessful home delivery service was also piloted.